doriansmiley/lotusJS/README.md

 Lotus also has the concept of collection components which render collections of components.
 To create a collection component compose with `createCollectionComponent` and create an item view composed with `createAbstractComponent`.
-Below is a component that displays a collection of image items.
+Below is a component that displays a collection of image items.z
 ```
 import {mixin, Events, getComponentEvent, createComponent as createAbstractComponent} from './AbstractComponent';
 import {createItemView, AbstractItemView, AbstractCollectionComponent, createComponent as createCollectionComponent} from './AbstractCollectionComponent';